What is a tracking shot? They are really fun to watch, but difficult to film. We’ve put together a list of the best tracking shots of all time.

 Some of these include the speed of your camera, the stability of your camera, and the duration of the shot in general.

-You will also have to consider your film equipment, and while you may not be able to get a crane shot like many of the professional directors doesn’t mean you can’t still find a clever way to get some really good footage.
+You will also have to consider your film equipment, and while you may not be able to get a crane shot like the professionals doesn’t mean you can’t still find a clever way to get some really good footage.

 How does a slow tracking shot make you feel when compared with a rather quick tracking shot?
 How do Stanley Kubrick tracking shots compare with, say, Wes Anderson tracking shots?